-2. Think about the smaller details
+Think about smaller details

 With the wedding stress, people tend never to fully envision their honeymoon.
 They pack in a rush and end up forgetting items or realising there are some essentials that they didn’t think about.
 Lockdown gives the perfect opportunity to reconsider what you may want for a better honeymoon experience.

-“Couples can use this time to think and read about sentimental details they want captured on their honeymoon and different items they want to take, say a camera, a shawl, a special scent, etc.” Nakandi adds.
+Couples can use this time to think and read about sentimental details they want to be captured on their honeymoon and different items they want to take, say a camera, a shawl, a special scent, etc.

-Nakandi advises couples to take this time to figure out what they want.
+Couples should, therefore, take this time to figure out what they want.
 They can also have a honeymoon suitcase so that whenever something pops up in mind, they can add it to their luggage.